Shadowboxing: Styles

 The long method involves a shuffle of the feet that rocks the body back and forth.
 This is a style favored by fighters with long reach, who use more jabs and straight shots.

 The short method sees the fighter move his head and body to the left and right, constantly slipping punches and moving in for closer body shots.
 Joe Frazier and Mike Tyson are among the best examples of fighters who use this method.

 In popular culture

 In 2024, baseball player Tommy Pham of the Chicago White Sox shadowboxed after an altercation with William Contreras of the Milwaukee Brewers.

+Use beyond boxing

+Although shadowboxing is most closely associated with boxing, it is also used in other combat sports as a solo drill for practicing movement, striking sequences, and body awareness.
+Academic discussion of the exercise describes shadowboxing as a training practice used across combat sports and emphasizes its role in developing awareness of movement and positioning without an opponent.

+Shadowboxing is also used as another term for the straw man fallacy, in which one attacks a nonexistent position, usually with the intent of side-stepping the original topic.

+The term may be used in the field of analytical psychology to describe a type of Shadow work.